All Posts

 What you can do to reduce soreness

 While some soreness is normal, it does not need to derail your routine.
-Research-supported strategies that help manage soreness include:
+Below are a number of research-supported strategies that help manage soreness.

 Light activity such as walking, gentle cycling, or mobility work increases blood flow and often helps muscles feel better faster.